Thursday afternoon storms cause power outages in central AR

 Beginning at around 12:30 p.m., a strong thunderstorm caused damaging winds and rain to much of central Arkansas.

-As of 2:45 p.m., Entergy is reporting over 5,804 people out of power across the state.
-About 4,407 people in the Little Rock, North Little Rock area are affected.
+As of 4:25 p.m., Entergy is reporting 4,588 people out of power across the state.
+About 4,125 people in the Little Rock, North Little Rock areas are affected.

 Tornado warnings have been active around the metro since 12:30 p.m.